← all stories

 Kadokawa

-Kadokawa Corporation reported a 51.3% drop in operating profit for FY2026, with its domestic publishing business posting a ¥1 billion loss and its anime division swinging to a 465 million yen operating loss.
-The company blamed over-reliance on narou-style fantasy and isekai, saying a flood of titles produced work lacking originality.
-Kadokawa announced plans to reform its genre strategy, including a new steering committee and an early retirement program for employees aged 45 and older.
-Total net sales rose 1.8% to ¥282.9 billion, and Kadokawa forecasts a recovery in FY2027.
+Kadokawa's fiscal year 2026 results showed a 51.3% drop in operating profit, with the domestic publishing business posting a 1 billion yen loss.
+The company attributed the decline to over-reliance on isekai and narou-style fantasy, a lack of major anime sequels, and rising costs.
+In response, Kadokawa announced plans to reform its genre strategy, including a new steering committee and an early retirement program for employees aged 45 and older.
+The anime division also swung to a 465 million yen operating loss, down from a 4,729 million yen profit the previous year.

 Key facts